Master of Architecture (MArch)

 Once you’ve chosen your program, you will need to request an application account through Carleton University.
 Instructions can be found at http://graduate.carleton.ca/apply-online/

-January 15 – guarantees your application will be reviewed for consideration of admission and funding, if applicable.
+January 15 – Submission by this date guarantees your application will be reviewed for consideration of admission and funding, if applicable, alongside all other applications.

-July 15 – your application file will be reviewed if funds and space remain.
+July 15 – Submission by this date means that your application file will only be reviewed if funds and space remain.

 No – our admission is to the fall semester only.

-an honours degree in another discipline with a minimum academic average of B+
+Successful completion of an honours degree in any discipline with a minimum academic average of B+

 OR

-Successful completion of Carleton’s Bachelor of Architectural Studies (Urbanism, Conservation & Sustainability) degree with a minimum academic average of B+
+Successful completion of Carleton’s Bachelor of Architectural Studies Urbanism or Conservation & Sustainability degrees with a minimum academic average of B+

 MAS: